eMRe5832/BlockbusterBias/Readme.txt

-This repository belongs to the paper tittle with "Exploring potential biases towards blockbuster items in ranking-based recommendations" published at "Data Mining and Knowledge Discover" journal of Springer.
+This repository includes the source code of the paper, which is tittled with "Exploring potential biases towards blockbuster items in ranking-based recommendations" published at "Data Mining and Knowledge Discover" journal of Springer.

 Initial Step